 Skip to Main Content

 Which trends really matter?
-Our industry experts highlight the shifts that every retailer needs to know.
+Our industry experts highlight the ones that every organization engaging in e-commerce needs to know—and what they can do to stay ahead.

-However, significant economic headwinds will continue to drive the contraction of consumer spend across sectors into the first half of the year.
-Depleted consumer savings, mounting consumer debt and high interest rates are the main factors preventing consumers from loosening their purse strings.
+However, significant economic headwinds will continue to drive consumers’ hunt for value after years of inflation.
+Reduced disposable income, mounting consumer debt and still elevated interest rates are the main factors preventing consumers from loosening their purse strings.

-How can retailers and brands prepare for the year ahead?
-Investing in artificial intelligence, seamless customer experiences and digital business transformation are key to maintaining a competitive advantage in the e-commerce landscape.
+How can brands prepare for the year ahead?
+Everyone will be investing in artificial intelligence, seamless customer experiences and digital business transformation.
+But developing a comprehensive strategy that incorporates all of these investments will be key to maintaining a competitive advantage in the e-commerce landscape.

 In this article, we’ll explore the top eight trends changing the e-commerce landscape, based on global consumer research and insight from our retail industry experts Sudip Mazumder and Guy Elliott.